 How to Clear your DNS Cache

-Due to recent back end changes to the Neat Cloud, some customers who are using the Legacy (white icon) or Cloud Powered Software (orange icon), may experience syncing issues.
-Please review the following FAQs for more information about this issue and for steps on resolving it.
+Due to backend changes to the Neat Cloud, some customers still using the retired Legacy (white icon, orange triangles) or retired Cloud Powered Software (orange icon, white triangles), may experience syncing issues.
+Please review the following FAQs for more information about this issue and steps to resolve it.

 FAQs